Gunder Sorenson

 Gunder ‘Gunnard’ Sorenson (9/20/1836 – 8/7/1905) was born in Ullensaker, Akershus Commune, Norway.
 He was born on the family farm, Lille Fladby, three miles NE of Klofta, one mile north of the Ullensaker church, and baptized October 23, 1836.
 Gunder was the fifth child and only boy.
 Hard times forced his father to sell a portion of the farm in in 1848, but he was able to later buy back a part of this.

 Times were difficult in Norway.
 Unless one inherited the family gaard (farm), married into land, or worked on the seas, there was little opportunity to be successful.
 It is quite likely that Gunder worked the family farm until 1864 with his father, Soren Gunderson (born in Vinger, Norway in 1790).
 Soren died during the 1860’s, and the farm was then deeded to his eldest sister, Berte Mari Sorensdatter (ten years his senior) and her husband, Herman Arnesen.
 I am certain that this was extremely difficult for Gunder, as it is known that he was an extremely hardworking and ambitious man.
 Nonetheless it was not uncommon for a farm to be given to the eldest child, regardless of sex.
-Gunder married Anna Olsdatter (son of Ole) Kvarven (8/1845 – 10/22/1923) in 1864 (according to the 1900 census).
+Gunder married Anna Olsdatter (son of Ole) Kvarven (8/1845 – 10/22/1923) in 1872 (according to the 1900 census).
 Her father is listed as Ole Quarvin on her death certificate.
-Nothing is known of their time together in Norway.
+It is most likely that they did not meet until Anna immigrated to Minnesota in 1870.
 On March 31, 1893, Andreas Kornelius Sorenson married Kristine Maria Nelson at Long Bridge Church in Little Sauk, Minnesota.
 The wedding was witnessed by both Gunder Sorenson and Fred Frederikson.

 The year 1865 marked the first of three large waves of Norwegian immigration to the promised land, America.
 Articles proclaimed the availability of free lands available because of the Homestead Act of 5/20/1862.
 This constituted “An act to secure homesteads to actual settlers on the public domain.”
 Early emigrants were quick to confirm this with letters home.
 A photograph of Gunder taken in Trondheim is displayed below.

 Trondheim is a port half-way up the coast of Norway, extremely distant from the family farm in Ullensaker.
 In order to secure passage and set aside a stake for his journey to America, Gunder probably worked as a sailor, fisherman or longshoreman on the docks of the city.
-This would have kept him away from his young wife for the majority of the time.
 In 1869, he secured passage on a steamship and left in search of a new start.
 Reviewing the census record of 1880, first son Samuel was said to have been born in Norway (error).
 The Minnesota census of 1775 indicates Samuel was born in Minnesota.

 It was customary for most Norwegians to join friends and family who were already established in their new home.
 The earliest Norwegian immigrants settled on rich prairie farmlands in southeast Minnesota.
 Predominant Norwegian settlements were present in Goodhue and Houston counties.
 I have found in the 1880 census records an Olang Quarve (with three children) in Spring Grove Township, Houston County, Minnesota.
 More interestingly, Edvart L. Quarve (born 5/1850) is listed with his wife Geolina and six children in the 1900 census.
 Could he be a younger brother of Anna?

-In 1870 or 1871, Gunder and Anna were reunited.
+By 1871 latest, Gunder and Anna were together.
+They were married in 1872 according to the census.
+Long Bridge church records started in 1872, there is no record of their union.
 Their son, Samuel, was born April 1872.
 According to the 1870 census, Gunder was a farmer in the Norwegian community of North Fork Township, Stearns County, Minnesota (fourteen miles SSW of Sauk Centre).
 His possessions were valued at $200.
 Review of the 1871 Kandota County tax list indicates that he had not yet settled in Todd County.
 They claimed a quarter-section of part prairie, part densely wooded land (160 acres) on the southeast portion of Section 9, Township 27 of range 34, Todd County, Minnesota.
 Review of the Homestead Receiver’s office records (then located in St. Cloud, MN) produces a final receiver’s receipt #3600 for application #6103.
 “Received of Gunder Sorenson the sum of $4 being the balance required by law…” The land was proved and paperwork completed 7/18/1881.
 On 8/10/1876, Anna Sorenson borrowed $200 at ten percent interest from the New England Mortgage Security Company, using the homestead as collateral.
 She signed her name with an ‘X.’ The lien was removed on 4/15/1885.
 On 12/20/1893, Anna Sorenson purchased the southwest corner of section 9 for the sum of $1000 ($400 of which was from Ormus Marshall, who at the time owned the land by default on a previous note).
 Two additional purchases of eighty acres each were later made on adjoining section 10 land to the south.
-This brought the Sorenson holdings to 500 acres on sections 9 and 10.
+This brought the Sorenson holdings to 520 acres on sections 9 and 16.

 John 0.
 Klukken wrote a serial article in 1957 for the centennial edition of the Osakis Review.
 He was a local historian who recalled the lives of the early settlers of Gordon Township, Todd County, Minnesota.
 I include information from this in order better portray early pioneer life in Todd County.